NgapeitaG/BootCamp_Notes/README.md

 # BootCamp_Notes
-These are my notes which I've taken throughout bootcamp
+These are my notes which I've taken throughout bootcamp.